cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 ### Initialization of build parameters

-This step is mainly to initialize the initial `options` passed to the build to the internal `options` of the build, do some parameter formatting and initialize the resource data of the build resource database, load the latest resource information and classify it.
+This step mainly initializes the initial `options` passed to the build to the internal `options` of the build, does some parameter formatting, initializes the resource data of the build resource database, loads the latest resource information, and classifies it.

 ### Collation of build data

 The editor will first summarize the scene currently involved in the build and all resources in the `resources` directory.
 Each resource is packaged through the engine's deserialization to find the dependent resource and recursion to pack the resources.
 The entire project's scripting environment is configured before being deserialized, that is, all non-plugin project scripts are loaded.
 Because whether the script loads correctly or not directly affects the deserialization, failure to load because the script is not written legally will directly result in build failure.
 If the dependent resource is lost in the deserialization process, a warning is issued, but the build continues nonetheless.
 The warning here does not mean that the problem does not need to be resolved, and if the resource loss is not resolved, it is difficult to guarantee that the problem will not occur after the build.

-This step will also sort out the resource types based on the build's internal division, such as scenes, scripts, texture compression tasks, JSON grouping information, etc., and weed out resource information that is not used. **Note**: All user scripts are loaded before this step is performed.
+This step will also sort out the resource types based on the build's internal division, such as scenes, scripts, texture compression tasks, JSON grouping information, etc., and weed out resource information that is not used.

+> Note: All user scripts are loaded before this step is performed.

 ### Write the built resource to the file system

 After performing the first two steps, then we need to generate the used resources into the file system.
 After build, all serialized files are placed in the `res/import` directory generated after the build, and the source files of all resources are placed in the `res/raw-assets` directory.
 This can be divided into the following steps:

-1. **Build scripts**: The scripts in the editor are divided into **plugin script** and **non-plugin script**.
+1. **Build scripts**: The scripts in the editor are divided into **plugin scripts** and **non-plugin scripts**.

-    - The plugin script will copy the source file to the `build/src` directory generated after the build based on the original directory structure, so the plugin script does not support any script that needs to be compiled, such as **TS** or **JS written in ES6**.
+    - The plugin script will copy the source file to the `build/src` directory, which is generated after the build based on the original directory structure.
+The plugin script does not support any script that needs to be compiled, such as **TS** or **JS written in ES6**.
 The resource information of the plugin script is written to the `jsList` array in `settings`.

     - The non-plugin script will package the source files into `project.js` (`project.dev.js` in debug mode) in the corresponding `src` directory.
 Checking the `sourceMap` option will generate a corresponding `map` file, and the `debug` option will determine whether the script is compressed or not.